awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-what-is.md

 CloudWatch Application Insights for \.NET and SQL Server supports:
 + Front‐end: Microsoft Internet Information Services \(IIS\) Web Server
 + Worker‐tier: \.NET Framework
++ Databases:
-+ Database: Microsoft SQL Server running on RDS or EC2
+  + Microsoft SQL Server running on RDS or EC2 \(including SQL Server High Availability configurations\.
+See, [Component configuration examples](component-config.md#component-configuration-examples)\)\.
+  + Amazon DynamoDB table

+If none of the technology stacks listed above apply to your application resources, you can monitor your application stack by choosing **Custom** from the application tier dropdown menu on the **Manage monitoring** page\.